mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 ### password

 The password of the above user.
 If the password is not explicitly given then the password in the service entry will be used.
-For compatibility with other username and password definitions within the MaxScale configuration file it is also possible to use the parameter *passwd=*.
+For compatibility with other username and password definitions within the MariaDB MaxScale configuration file it is also possible to use the parameter *passwd=*.

 ### heartbeat

 This defines the value of the heartbeat interval in seconds for the connection to the master.
-MaxScale requests the master to ensure that a binlog event is sent at least every heartbeat period.
+MariaDB MaxScale requests the master to ensure that a binlog event is sent at least every heartbeat period.
 If there are no real binlog events to send the master will sent a special heartbeat event.
 The default value for the heartbeat period is every 5 minutes.
 The current interval value is reported in the diagnostic output.

 ### send_slave_heartbeat

-This defines whether (on | off) MaxScale sends to the slave the heartbeat packet when there are no real binlog events to send.
+This defines whether (on | off) MariaDB MaxScale sends to the slave the heartbeat packet when there are no real binlog events to send.
 The default value if 'off', no heartbeat event is sent to slave server.
 If value is 'on' the interval value (requested by the slave during registration) is reported in the diagnostic output and the packet is send after the time interval without any event to send.

 ### burstsize

-This parameter is used to define the maximum amount of data that will be sent to a slave by MaxScale when that slave is lagging behind the master.
-In this situation the slave is said to be in "catchup mode", this parameter is designed to both prevent flooding of that slave and also to prevent threads within MaxScale spending disproportionate amounts of time with slaves that are lagging behind the master.
+This parameter is used to define the maximum amount of data that will be sent to a slave by MariaDB MaxScale when that slave is lagging behind the master.
+In this situation the slave is said to be in "catchup mode", this parameter is designed to both prevent flooding of that slave and also to prevent threads within MariaDB MaxScale spending disproportionate amounts of time with slaves that are lagging behind the master.
 The burst size can be defined in Kb, Mb or Gb by adding the qualifier K, M or G to the number given.
 The default value of burstsize is 1Mb and will be used if burstsize is not given in the router options.

 ### transaction_safety

 This parameter is used to enable/disable incomplete transactions detection in binlog router.
-When MaxScale starts an error message may appear if current binlog file is corrupted or an incomplete transaction is found.
+When MariaDB MaxScale starts an error message may appear if current binlog file is corrupted or an incomplete transaction is found.
 During normal operations binlog events are not distributed to the slaves until a *COMMIT* is seen.
 The default value is off, set *transaction_safety=on* to enable the incomplete transactions detection.